aminbabu/windows-terminal-customization/README.md

 Import-Module oh-my-posh
 ```

 All are set.
+Make sure, you reloaded the terminal or simply just close and reopen it.
 Now It's time to see all the installed theme those we can use as our default terminal theme.
 To see them copy and paste the command to windows terminal.

 ```sh
 Get-PoshThemes